Kavya-0124/DSA/README.md

   - Delete a Node
     - Cases:
-      - No child(Leaf Node)
+      - No child(Leaf Node):Delete Node and Return null to parent.
-      - One child
+      - One child:Delete Node and replace with child node.
-      - Two Children
+      - Two Children:Replace value with inorder successor, Delete the node for inorder successor(inorder successor always has 0 or 1 child).
+      Inorder successor in BST(by default) is left most in Right subtree.

  </details>